Reduce Air Conditioning use to lower Electricity CostsSeptember 19, 2018

 Air conditioners are everywhere.
 Why?
 Because nowadays they cost less than they used to and they keep you extremely cool on hot days.
 On average, an air conditioning unit for a home costs a little over $1,000 AUD, and not only will it keep you feeling fresh, it’ll dramatically reduce the risk of heat stroke and can ease allergies and asthma.

 Not everyone loves air conditioners.
 For many, paying $1,000 for an AC unit is still a lot of money, and if not maintained well, air conditioners have the potential to become a breeding ground for bacteria and fungus.
 Also, if neglected, they can cause dizziness, dry throat, itchy eyes and nausea.
 They can also rapidly transmit infectious respiratory diseases².
+And of course they use up electricity, which increases your electricity bills, and unless you’re buying electricity that’s produced from renewable energy, it’s also adding to global warming.

 So For Those Who Don’t Like Air Conditioners, Are There Any Alternatives?